 AI is the Real Deal, But It Needs to Get Personal

 Machines can deal with data and automate the data science process so much faster than a human can.
-But machines and AI build models based on an enormous amount of data points, which leads to lumping customers into broad segments.
-This is misses the mark on delivering superior customer experiences.
-For banks to succeed in 2017 and beyond, they must go beyond placing customers in aggregate categories and instead know them at the individual level.
+But machines and AI build models based on an enormous amount of data points, which leads to lumping members into broad segments.
+This is misses the mark on delivering superior member experiences.
+For credit unions to succeed in 2017 and beyond, they must go beyond placing members in aggregate categories and instead know them at the individual level.

-To achieve this, we’ll see banks increasingly consider real-time and behavioral customer data to build relevant customer experiences.
-By looking at behavioral patterns and user experiences for proactive measures banks can secure a personalized, unique, and memorable experience across multiple channels.
-This, in turn, enables the customer to feel understood and valued, and likely to develop loyalty—a good basis for customer retention, up-selling and cross-selling.
+To achieve this, we’ll see credit unions increasingly consider real-time and behavioral member data to build relevant member experiences.
+By looking at behavioral patterns and user experiences for proactive measures credit unions can secure a personalized, unique, and memorable experience across multiple channels.
+This, in turn, enables the member to feel understood and valued, and likely to develop loyalty—a good basis for member retention, up-selling and cross-selling.

 Citizen Data Scientists Make Their Mark

 As machines and AI technology automate data science processes, we’ll see a shift in the way data scientists operate and use data.
 Traditionally, data modelling was confined to data scientists who had to manually analyze massive amounts of data.
 This will change in 2017.